What is the Best Form of Therapy in Phobia Treatment?

 Case Study: Young Boy Overcomes His Dog Phobia

 A young boy exhibited severe cynophobia, experiencing intense anxiety and avoidance behaviours whenever he saw or thought about dogs.
 Initial attempts to treat his phobia using hypnotherapy alone provided limited relief.
-The treatment was then modified to include exposure therapy, aiming to provide a more holistic approach.
+The treatment was then modified to include exposure therapy, aiming to provide a more holistic approach to animal phobia treatment.

 Results and Effectiveness

 This case highlights how the integrated approach of hypnotherapy and exposure therapy can offer more substantial and lasting results compared to hypnotherapy alone.
-By addressing both the psychological and behavioural components of the phobia, this combined method facilitates a more comprehensive and effective treatment (Cambridge University Press & Assessment) (After Hours Hypnotherapy) (Psychology Today).
+By addressing both the psychological and behavioural components of the phobia, this combined method facilitates a more comprehensive and effective treatment.

 Evidence of Effectiveness: Research Findings